givingjar/blog.givingjar.org/_posts/2016-02-10-progress-report-5.md

 Here are the major wins in this progress report:

-1. [Creating Heroes Stephen's Way][8] was spotlighted.
+1. Spotlighted [Creating Heroes Stephen's Way][8].
 2. Giving Jar is officially an LLC!
 3. Wrote next spotlight.
-4. Created a test site where all blog changes are automatically published.
+4. Blog changes are automatically published to a test site.

 ## Failure {#failure}

 There are almost always setbacks when working on a project of any size.
 Here are the lessons learned from the last round of setbacks:

 1. *Send* and *Save Draft* do not mean the same thing.
-2. Scheduling one blog post is tough.
+2. Scheduling static content changes is tough with zero infrastructure in place.
-3. Scheduling more than one is tougher.

 ## Thanks {#thanks}

-Thanks to everyone suggesting charities to spotlight!
+Thanks to everyone recommending charities to spotlight!

 Thank you to all of the new friends on social media!